N85UK/UNRAID_Apps/CONTRIBUTING.md

 ### Prerequisites
 - Git installed on your development machine
-- Node.js 18.x or higher (for File Manager Plugin development)
+- PHP 8.x for ExplorerX Plugin development
-- Docker (for containerized development)
+- Docker (for AWS EUM development)
 - UNRAID server for testing (recommended)

 ### Fork and Clone